National School Lunch Program Overview

 receive reimbursement within four to six weeks after submitting

 the reimbursement claim.
-Visit the fiscal Nutrition Services Web page for claim for reimbursement instructions and calculation worksheets.
+Visit the Fiscal Nutrition Services web page for more information on claims, instructions on how to submit claims, and calculation worksheets.